Ear Correction in Edinburgh

 Author

-Dr Will Anderson is a fully accredited Consultant Plastic Surgeon in Edinburgh on the GMC Specialist Register for Plastic Surgery (3679250).
-Having served as an NHS Consultant since 2008, he specialises in advanced reconstructive, cosmetic, and laser surgery.
-With global training and an MSc from University College London, he is renowned for his patient-centred care at Quaba Cosmetic Surgery.
+Mr Will Anderson is a fully accredited Consultant Plastic Surgeon in Edinburgh on the GMC Specialist Register for Plastic Surgery (3679250).
+Having served as an NHS Consultant since 2008, he specialises in reconstructive, cosmetic and laser surgery, and holds an MSc from University College London.
+He practises at Quaba Plastic Surgery and Waterfront Private Hospital.